Religions and ethical systems

-The adult world is composed mainly of Theists: they believe in the existence
+Adults in the world are mainly Theists: they believe in the existence

-of one or more Gods and/or Goddesses from among the many thousands of deities who have been
+of one or more Gods and/or Goddesses, derived from among the many thousands of deities who have been

-creation stories that exist in the world have it all wrong: A deity or deities
+creation stories that exist in the world have religion backwards: A deity or deities

 did not create humans; it was humans who created